actions-marketplace-validations/ktrnka_update-your-readme/README.md

 See `.github/workflows/suggest_readme_updates.yml` for an example.

-Make sure to use the default `GITHUB_TOKEN` provided by GitHub Actions.
-Note: The Action will not work on PRs from forks because these secrets aren't available on workflows for those PRs.

 ### Model Configuration

 You can specify which GitHub model to use through the `model` input parameter.
 Supported models include: